Visiting Teaching–New Ideas, Vision, and Success

-1) Put together a booklet for each Supervisor.
+1) Put together a booklet for each Supervisor, which contains:

 - Applicable portions of Handbook 2 that talk about the importance of visiting teaching.

-- List of District of sisters with phone numbers and emails.
+- List of their district of sisters with phone numbers and emails.
 (This may change often; update add-in pages as needed)

 - Purpose, Objective, Goals of ward Relief Society.

 - List of responsibilities and expectations.
 If Supervisors realize you expect them to actually do something, they can learn to handle it responsibly.
 They may fail, but keep them accountable.
 Do not “do it for them”.
 If you have to turn in an incomplete report, so be it.

 - List of ideas that give them stewardship (power) over their calling.
 They may want to create a newsletter or email that offers training, ideas, quotes, motivation, etc, to their districts.
 They may want to meet with their sisters, call them, or hold activities with them.
 (Discuss ideas at the MTSM.)

 - Entrust in them the power to train their districts in whatever way they choose.

 - Make sure they understand that “last minute” is no longer acceptable.
 State your expectations clearly.

 - Suggested questions that will help each Supervisor get to know her district sisters.
 Use this information, during the MTSM, to bring like-minded sisters together in groups where talents and skills can be shared and developed.